 In order to permit EMS to use a MOLST to follow DNR and Do Not Intubate (DNI) orders in the community, legislation was required and obtained in 2005 to modify NYSPHL.
 Legislation permitted testing community use of MOLST in Monroe and Onondaga counties to ensure EMS could read, interpret and follow both DNR and DNI orders.
 After a successful legislated community pilot (2005-2008), the MOLST form became the only NYSDOH approved form that EMS can follow for both DNR and DNI orders.
 NYSDOH directs all health care providers to follow MOLST orders in all settings, including the community.
 At the same time, NYSDOH approved statewide use of MOLST in all settings.

 MOLST became a New York State Department of Health (NYSDOH) form in 2010 when F. MOLST became a New York State Department of Health (NYSDOH) form, at the same time FHCDA became effective on June 1, 2010.
-NYSDOH made a decision to have the DOH-5003 (6/10) MOLST form written in plain language to ensure the physicians, nurse practitioners, patients, health care agents, surrogates and all who are involved in the process of completing the MOLST understand what MOLST represents.
+NYSDOH made a decision to have the DOH-5003 (6/10) MOLST form written in plain language to ensure the physicians, nurse practitioners, physician assistants, patients, health care agents, surrogates and all who are involved in the process of completing the MOLST understand what MOLST represents.
 In addition, using plain language allows for appropriate translation into other languages for educational purposes only and to prepare the medical decision maker for the MOLST discussion.

 When FHCDA became effective, the MOLST Supplemental Forms for Adult and Minor Patients were no longer legally accurate, nor sufficient to document the ethical-legal requirements to make resuscitation and life-sustaining treatment decisions in accordance with changes put into effect as a result of the MOLST, Health Care Proxy law, FHCDA and Surrogate Court Procedures Act (SPCA) 1750-b.
 The NYSDOH created five MOLST Checklists for Adults and one MOLST Checklist for Minors to ensure compliance with public health law.

 SPCA 1750-b outlines special procedures and requirements for making end-of-life decisions regarding resuscitation and life-sustaining treatment for persons with developmental/intellectual disabilities.
 The Office for People with Developmental Disabilities (OPWDD) created the MOLST Legal Requirements Checklist for Individuals with Developmental Disabilities.
-If the patient has a developmental disability, is appropriate for the MOLST and does not have ability to decide, only a physician (not a nurse practitioner) must follow special procedures as outlined by SCPA 1750-b and attach the completed OPWDD legal requirements checklist before signing the MOLST.
+If the patient has a developmental disability, is appropriate for the MOLST and does not have ability to decide, only a physician (not a nurse practitioner or physician assistant) must follow special procedures as outlined by SCPA 1750-b and attach the completed OPWDD legal requirements checklist before signing the MOLST.
 If the patient has a developmental disability, is appropriate for the MOLST, and has the ability to decide, the patient makes their own decisions.
 If the patient has a developmental disability, is appropriate for the MOLST, does not have ability to decide, but has a properly completed health care proxy, the health care agent is able to make MOLST decisions.

 Submit your email address to receive New York's MOLST Update.